 (1) Members shall serve without compensation; provided that members may be reimbursed for reasonable expenses incurred in the discharge of their duties;

 (2) A simple majority of the members of the commission shall constitute a quorum for the transaction of business, and all actions of the commission shall require the affirmative vote of a majority of the members present; and

 (3) The commission may hold public hearings as frequently as deemed necessary and feasible to receive testimony on issues relative to its activities.

-(e) The commission shall submit an interim report of its findings and recommendations to the legislature, and the governor no later than twenty days before the convening of the regular session of 2004.
-The commission shall submit a final report of its findings and recommendations, including proposed legislation, to the legislature and the governor no later than twenty days before the convening of the regular session of 2005.
+(e) The commission shall submit an interim report of its findings and recommendations to the president of the senate, the speaker of the house of representatives, and the governor no later than twenty days before the convening of the regular session of 2004.
+The commission shall, submit a final report of its findings and recommendations, including proposed legislation, to the president of the senate, the speaker of the house of representatives, and the governor no later than twenty days before the convening of the regular session of 2005.

 (f) The commission shall cease to exist on June 30, 2005.

 SECTION 5.
 This Act does not affect rights and duties that matured, and proceedings that were begun, before its effective date.

 SECTION 6.
 There is appropriated out of the general revenues of the State of Hawaii the sum of $ , or so much thereof as may be necessary for fiscal year 2003-2004, to enable the temporary bioprospecting advisory commission to develop a comprehensive plan for bioprospecting on trust lands.